The Night Shift season 2: Production

 The Night Shift was renewed for a second season on July 1, 2014, and when Gabe Sachs received the call, he described it as "the greatest moment ever, amazing."
-On December 12, 2014, it was revealed that the show would be returning on February 23, 2015 in the post-Voice timeslot.
+On December 12, 2014, it was revealed that the show would be returning on February 23, 2015 in the post-Voice time slot.
 At a TCA Press Panel, series creators Jeff Judah and Gabe Sachs both said that the new timeslot with such a powerful lead-in was "a really big deal for us."

 The producers stated that they would not take on the Ebola outbreak as a subject in the second season because they didn't "know where that's going to go;" instead they are going to focus on odd and crazy stories in the headlines.
 Filming for the second season began on November 10, 2014 in Albuquerque, New Mexico.
 "Fog of War" was not written as the sixth episode of the season.
 It was aired out of order and as a result, there are timeline inconsistencies.
 It was written to air earlier in the season.